Every Tuesday, All Saints Church, Pasadena, offers an on-line Centering Prayer meeting from 7:00 to 7:45pm.

 What if you thought of it

-as the Jew consider the Sabbath-
+as the Jew considers the Sabbath-

 the most sacred of times?